-Timken service engineers supported the installation of three prototypeTDI mainshaft bearings.
-These three installations took place in 2015.

-Working closely with the end user in their repair facility, Timken service engineering led the prototype bearing assembly.
+Timken service engineers supported the installation of three prototype TDI mainshaft bearings.
+These three installs took place in 2015.
+Working closely with the end-user in their repair facility, Timken service engineering led the prototype bearing assembly.
 To make uptower inspection easier, modifications to the housing included additional ports for temperature sensor and shock pulse monitoring.

-The holes for the temperature probes are located in the 6:00 position and are intended to contact the small end (thinnest section) of each cup.
-This also is nearest to the roller-to-rib interface.
-Additionally, a shock pulse port was added at the 9:00 position when looking upwind.
+The holes for the temperature probes are located in the 6:00 position and intended to contact the small end (thinnest section) of each cup.
+This also would be nearest the roller to rib interface.
+Additionally, a shock pulse port was added at the 9:00 position when looking UW.
 Detailed assembly instructions were used.

-Figure 11: Pillow Block Install over TDI
+Figure 11: Pillow-Block Install over TDI